-This Learning Support course provides co-requisite support in mathematics for students enrolled in MTH 100.
-The material covered in this course is parallel to and supportive of the material taught in MTH 100.
-Emhasis is placed on providing students with additional academic and noncognitive support with the goal of success in the students' paired MTH 100 class.
-This course does not apply toward the general core requirement for mathematics.
+This Learning Support course provides co-requisite support in mathematics for students enrolled in MTH 100 Intermediate College Algebra.
+Topics will parallel topics being studied in MTH 100 such as laws of exponents, polynomial operations, factoring polynomials, radical and rational expressions and equations, and quadratic equations, functions and relations.
+This course will enhance the essential quantitative skills needed to be successful in MTH 100.
+This course does not apply toward the general core requirements for mathematics.
 NOTE: Students who withdraw from MTH 099 must also withdraw from MTH 100.

-A grade of "C" or better in MTH )98 or appropriate mathematics placement score.
+A grade of "C" or higher in MTH 098 or appropriate mathematics placement score.
 (Note that MTH 099 is required for students completing MTH 098 Elementary Algebra.)